juke32/PyPrintFileTransfer/README.md

 5. (Optional) Select a printer for auto-printing received files
 6. (Optional) Set file types for auto-printing (default: pdf, png)

-### Client Computer (Sending Files)
-1. Go to the "Client" tab
-2. Enter the Host computer's IP address
-3. Enter the same port number as the Host
-4. Click "Start Client"
-5. Place files in the application folder to send them automatically
-   - Files will be moved to the "sent" folder after transfer
-   - Received files appear in the "received" folder

 ## System Requirements
-- Windows operating system
+- Windows operating system (trying to get windows xp to work)
-- Network connectivity between computers
-- Both computers must be on the same local network
+- Both computers must be on the same virtual or local network

 ## Tips
 - Double-click the system tray icon to show/hide the window